-The PY25F256HB supports Quad Peripheral Interface (QPI) operations only when the device is switched from Standard/Dual/Quad SPI mode to QPI mode using the "Enable the QPI (38H)" command.
+The PY25Q256HB supports Quad Peripheral Interface (QPI) operations only when the device is switched from Standard/Dual/Quad SPI mode to QPI mode using the "Enable the QPI (38H)" command.
 The QPI mode utilizes all four IO pins to input the command code.
 Standard/Dual/Quad SPI mode and QPI mode are exclusive.
 Only one mode can be active at any given times.
 "Enable the QPI (38H)" and "Disable the QPI (FFH)" commands are used to switch between these two modes.
 Upon power-up and after software reset using "Reset (99H)" command, the default state of the device is Standard/Dual/Quad SPI mode.
-For PY25F256HB, the QE bit is set to 1 as default and cannot be changed.
+The QPI mode requires the non-volatile Quad Enable bit (QE) in Status Register to be set.